Kishore-Pingili/GitBASICS/README.md

 # GitBASICS
 Basics of Git and GitHub
+# Learnigs
 Start learning Git and GitHub